This topic discusses the ways you can:

 The way you upgrade (that is, patch) the Magento application depends on how you installed it:

-- Magento Open Source and Magento Commerce: If you used Composer to install the Magento application or if you downloaded an archive, you must use the command line.
+- Magento Open Source and Magento Commerce: If you used Composer to install the Magento application.

 - Magento Open Source only: If you cloned the Magento 2 GitHub repository because you are contributing code to the Magento Open Source codebase, upgrade the software manually.